micakce/react-django/README.md

 # Make port 8000 available for the app
 EXPOSE 8000

+# Install all dependencies with root user, then switch to the created user
+USER user
 # Be sure to use 0.0.0.0 for the host within the Docker container,
 # otherwise the browser won't be able to find it
 CMD python3 manage.py runserver 0.0.0.0:8000